carson-pol/KV260-yolox-vitis-ai/README.md

 ### Calibration scales are identical to AMD's reference

-My generated `quant_info.json` was diffed against the one AMD ships in the package's `quantized/` directory:
+I diffed my generated `quant_info.json` against the one AMD ships in the package's `quantized/` directory:

     diff <(python3 -m json.tool quantize_result/quant_info.json) \
          <(python3 -m json.tool quantized/quant_info.json)

 Across 2,025 lines the only difference is a `version` metadata key.
-Every quantization scale matches exactly.
-The mAP agreement is therefore the same procedure producing the same numbers.
+Every quantization scale matches exactly, and hence the mAP matching is a result of the same procedure producing the same numbers.

 Note PTQ never passes '--fast_finetune', but both files record `"bias_corrected": true`.
 Bias correction is part of nndct's